zaaath/picryl-api/endpoints/tag/GET_tags.md

 ## Parameters

 - **starts_with** — String fragment to search for.
 - **page** — Return a specific page.
 Page numbering is 1-based.
 - **rpp** — The number of results to return.
 Can not be over 100, default 20.

-- **sort** — Sort photos in the specified order.
+- **sort** — Sort tags in the specified order.
     ###### Recognized values:
-    - 'times_viewed' — Sort by view count
+    - 'frequency' — The most frequent tags first.
+This is the default.
-    - 'created_date' — Sort by created date
+    - 'tranding' — tranding tags first

 ***